rlguy/Blender-FLIP-Fluids/README.md

 - [Try out our free demo!
 We're sure you'll like it :)](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/FLIP-Fluids-Demo-Addon)
 - [Frequently Asked Questions (FAQ)](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Frequently-Asked-Questions)
 - [What is the difference between Blender's Mantaflow FLIP simulator and the FLIP Fluids addon?](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Frequently-Asked-Questions#what-is-the-difference-between-blenders-mantaflow-fluid-simulator-and-the-flip-fluids-addon)
-Have any question?
-Do not hesitate to ask us here or at support@flipfluids.com!
+- Have any questions?
+Do not hesitate to ask on the [Blender Market](https://blendermarket.com/products/flipfluids) or at support@flipfluids.com!

 ## Getting the FLIP Fluids Addon

-You may purchase the **FLIP Fluids** addon on the [Blender Market](https://www.blendermarket.com/products/flipfluids).
+You may purchase the **FLIP Fluids** addon through our product page on the [Blender Market](https://www.blendermarket.com/products/flipfluids).
 Purchasing a license entitles you to to full FLIP Fluids feature set and content, tool support, and helps ensure the continued development of the addon.
-Thanks to the amazing support of the Blender community, we have been able to further develop the addon on a full-time basis since May 2018!
+Thanks to the amazing support of the Blender community, we have been able to further develop the addon on a full-time basis since our initial release in May 2018!

 #### Getting Support